• Skip to Content

 Public Health & Health Care Systems

-2. Discuss the means by which structural bias, social inequities and racism undermine health and create challenges to achieving health equity at organizational, community and societal levels
+2. Discuss the means by which structural bias, social inequities, and racism undermine health and create challenges to achieving health equity at organizational, community, and systemic levels

 Planning & Management to Promote Health

-2. Apply awareness of cultural values and practices to the design or implementation of public health policies or programs
+2. Apply awareness of cultural values and practices to the design, implementation, or critique of public health policies or programs

 4. Explain basic principles and tools of budget and resource management